jundalisay/sp/content/en/research/indian/kundalini/section-4/chapter-10.md

 {{< l a="Vivekananda" >}}
 From a physiological viewpoint there are aspects of the chakras that deal with mood, with the mind, aspects dealing with experiences on the psychic plane and also aspects concerned with the energy turnover of the body and mind.

 The brain, which is divided up in terms of its emotions and cognition, can also be divided into the aspects of the different chakras.

-It seems to me that from the physiological and anatomical point of view, the chakras are the sum total of the input and output of the different segments of the body.
+The chakras are the sum total of the input and output of the different segments of the body.

 The throat (vishuddhi) section deals with perception, especially the voice.
 Many of the psychic aspects of this chakra are actually telepathic out; that is, communication.
 The chest (anahata) deals mainly with the love aspect.

 The upper abdomen (manipura) deals with the assertiveness and drive aspect.
 The lower abdominal or upper pelvic area (swadhisthana) deals with the pleasure aspect.
 The lowest segment (mooladhara), according to Freud and many yogis who went before him, deals with security, possessions and material sorts of things.

 Consider manipura chakra.
 It deals with hunger and it is directly connected with hunger centers in the hypothalamus.
 It is closely related to the next chakra down, swadhisthana,